 Removing the necessity for a solicitor will reduce the cost; however, your Barrister has an ongoing professional duty to consider the needs of a client and, should it become necessary to instruct a solicitor, will say so and, where appropriate, provide recommendations.

-All of the Barristers at QEB Hollis Whiteman who accept direct public access are registered with the Bar Council to conduct direct public access work.
+All of the Barristers at QEB Hollis Whiteman who accept direct public access are registered with the Bar Council to conduct direct public access work and are regulated by the Bar Standards Board.

-We are happy to provide initial guidance as to whether the direct access scheme is suitable for your legal requirements free of charge, please contact us for further details.
+We are happy to provide initial guidance as to whether the public access scheme is suitable for your legal requirements free of charge, please contact us for further details.
 If you require any further or additional information at any stage then please do not hesitate to contact the Senior Clerk, Chris Emmings.
+We aim to reply within 2 working days.